 The Best, Most Ground-Breaking Music Videos of 2022

-2022, with it’s incessant political and cultural unrest, unruly pandemics, unprovoked violence and authoritative over-stepping, has unsurprisingly also birthed some of the best art and music, including some of the best, most ground-breaking music videos.
+This year has been a grand one for innovative music videos.
+2022, with it’s incessant political and cultural unrest, unruly pandemics, unprovoked violence and authoritative over-stepping, has unsurprisingly also birthed some of the best art and music videos, including some of the best, most ground-breaking music videos.
 Personally, I appreciate it when artists have vision.
 This can be a simple, universal message of love for oneself and one another, or a scathing rejection of society’s heavy expectations in the form of noisy or experimental sounds and imagery.
 Everything has it’s place.
 I’d like to take you on a journey through what I feel are some of the most captivating music videos to come out in 2022 so far, or perhaps any year.

 To me, this is one of the best music videos of the past 10 years and without a doubt one of the most mind-blowing visuals set to music I’ve ever seen.
 New York’s Experimental Electronic Music Composer Chris Ianuzzi enthralls with his masterpiece of a new album, “Maze”, and new “March of Madness” music video, which was created using only Artificial Intelligence.
 Musically, the song straddles the thin line between IDM/Experimental Electronic, Industrial, Post-Punk and something other-worldly.
 The video Created by Ethem Serkan Sökmen and İlke Köse, using a CLIP-Guided-Diffusion notebook called Disco Diffusion and other various AI tools and techniques.
 Reality bends and shape-shifts constantly as we’re escorted further into the depths of Ianuzzi’s creative consciousness.
 And if that weren’t enough, the album will be accompanied by the release of “March of Madness” in Dolby Atmos Spatial Audio.